porternick/curriculum-outlines/weather-part-one.md

-Stream of activities and resources in order used:
 1. Fold paper and have students draw water cycle diagram on one side
 2. Show image of complicated water cycle diagram: http://water.usgs.gov/edu/downloads/watercycle/watercycle.jpg
 3. Talk about complexity and how it make the world more interesting